danschirripa/VISCA_AutoTracking/README.md

 # VISCA_AutoTracking
 VISCA Camera Auto Tracking using jSerialComm and OpenCV

+Supports NDI® output for use as remote webcam - http://ndi.tv/
+----- “NDI® is a registered trademark of NewTek, Inc.” -----

 Tested and working with Sony EVI D-70 on Linux, will not work on Windows (Relies on V4l2 for video transport)

 In order to compile/run this code, OpenCV needs to be compiled/installed with GStreamer and Java support.